Introduction¶

 All of our Cube Browser capabilities are built for use in Jupyter notebooks.

-To open a notebook, follow the installation instructions below and then change directory to the location of the notebook you wish to view and type jupyter notebook in your terminal.
+To open a notebook, follow the installation instructions below and then change directory to the location of the notebook you wish to view and type jupyter notebook

 In the following pages you will find downloads of Jupyter notebooks containing Cube Browser operations.
 To be able to use these notebooks, you will need to configure your environment correctly.
 The most efficient and clean method to do this is to use a Conda environment.